Announcing are dropping thick and fast ahead of the 2026 MXGP season. We’ll continue to keep this update as and when announcements are made.

 MX2:

 Liam Everts: A multi year contract with the KTM Group was announced in July 2023.
 He has transitioned from KTM over to the Nestaan Husqvarna team in 2025.
-His contract expired at the end of this season but Husqvarna recently announced the Belgian has signed a multi-year contract extension so he’ll remain with Husqvarna.
+His contract expired at the end of this season but Husqvarna recently announced the Belgian has signed another multi-year contract extension so he’ll remain with Husqvarna.
 As de Wolf moves up to MXGP, Everts will be the sole rider the team has contesting the MX2 World Championship.

 Honda HRC